DZakh-forks/sentio-benchmark/README.md

 2. **Data Completeness**:
    - Ponder is missing approximately 5% of data in case_1
    - Subsquid is missing about 87% of blocks in case_3, primarily indexing blocks in the 45,000-100,000 range
+   - Envio/Ponder processes blocks up to but not including the end block in case_4 (stopping at 22,289,999) due to its exclusive end block handling, which explains the difference of 218 records compared to Sentio
    - Sentio processed fewer traces in case_5 (45,895 vs 50,191 for Subsquid/Envio), possibly due to failed trace calls resulting from insufficient fees (requires further investigation to achieve complete data matching between implementations)
    - Subgraph captured only ~58% of swap transactions in case_5 and identified significantly fewer unique senders (427 vs. ~1,200) due to limitations in accessing internal transactions
    - Case 3 shows perfect data consistency with 100% similarity for blocks across all platforms